1st baby: You start wearing maternity clothes as soon as you have a positive pregnancy test.

 2nd baby: Hundreds, haphazardly arranged in discount store photo albums.

-3rd baby: Dozens, stored in shoeboxes on a shelf until someone has time to do something with them.
+3rd baby: Dozens, stored in shoeboxes on a shelf until someone finds the time to do something with them.

 1st baby: You take the baby to Baby Gymnastics, Baby Swimming Classes, and Baby Story Hour.